Background pattern

 • The usual dose is 20 mg once a day.

-• Your doctor will also tell you to take two antibiotics from the following: amoxicillin, clarithromycin, and metronidazole.
+• Your doctor will also tell you to take two antibiotics from the following: amoxicillin, clarithromycin and metronidazole.

-Treatment of excess acid in the stomach caused by atumor in the pancreas (Zollinger-Ellison syndrome):
+Treatment of excess acid in the stomach caused by a tumour in the pancreas (Zollinger-Ellison syndrome):

 • The usual dose is 60 mg a day.

-• Your doctor will adjust the dose according to your needs and will also decide for how long you should take the medication.
+• Your doctor will adjust the dose depending on your needs and will also decide how long you need to take the medicine.

 Children:

-Treatment of symptoms of GERD, such asheartburn and acid regurgitation:
+Treatment of symptoms of GORD, such as heartburn and acid regurgitation:

-• Your doctor will also prescribe two antibiotics for your child, amoxicillin and clarithromycin.
+• Your doctor will also prescribe two antibiotics, amoxicillin and clarithromycin, for your child.

-How to take this medication
+How to take this medicine

 • It is recommended to take the capsules in the morning.